google-deepmind/mujoco/doc/programming.rst

 of forward dynamics however, the function evaluation involves an iterative constraint solver, and this must be handled with care.
 In general, the difference between ``f(x+eps)`` and ``f(x)`` is very small, thus any noise affecting the two function evaluations differently can make the resulting derivatives meaningless.
 Different warm-starts or different number of solver iterations can act as such noise here.
-Therefore we fix the warm-start mjData.qacc to a value pre-computed at the center point, using ``nwarmup`` extra major iterations to obtain a more accurate warm-start.
+Therefore we fix the warm-start ``mjData.qacc`` to a value pre-computed at the center point, using ``nwarmup`` extra major iterations to obtain a more accurate warm-start.
-We also fix the number of solver iterations to ``niter`` and set mjModel.opt.tolerance = 0; this disables the early termination mechanism.
+We also fix the number of solver iterations to ``niter`` and set ``mjModel.opt.tolerance = 0``; this disables the early termination mechanism.
 Note that the original simulation options are restored in the serial code which advances the state.